CyberBibs/CyberBibs/README.md

 <a href="mailto:mustaphahabib2@gmail.com"><img src="https://img.shields.io/badge/-Email-D14836?&style=for-the-badge&logo=Gmail&logoColor=white" /></a>

-I’m a detail-driven cybersecurity analyst with hands-on experience in securing network infrastructures, analyzing threats, and implementing effective defensive strategies.
+Result-oriented cybersecurity professional with experience in securing network infrastructures, analyzing threats, implementing effective defensive strategies, team management,  automation, managing workflow process, addressing stakeholder and client needs, and devising solutions to achieve objectives.
+Seeking a challenging role in SOC Analyst, Incident Response, IT Security Analyst, Governance, Risk and Compliance Analyst, Network Analyst/Support, or IT Specialist.

 ## Objective

 My objective is to enhance the security posture and resilience for organizations and their clients, while supporting their unique mission.
 I highly value collaboration, innovation, and excellence, and I am committed to bringing diverse perspectives and experiences to any team I work with.